 linux app support on chromebook

-Without going into details, it’s a bunch of things that will allow Linux apps to be installed on your device and also provide you with the means to do that.
+Without going into details, it’s a bunch of things that will allow Linux apps to be installed on your device and provide you with the means to do that.
 Installation can take some time depending on your internet connection.
-Once it is done though you’ll see a Terminal window where you can start typing commands.
+Once it is done, you’ll see a Terminal window where you can start typing commands.
 The Terminal app icon is also added to your app launcher.
 We have some more Chrome OS tips and tricks to get a better experience on your Chromebook.

 Install Linux apps on Chromebook from repositories

 Most things on Linux happen through the command line, via the Terminal.
 So a Terminal is all you need to get your Linux apps up and running on Chrome OS.
-Many of the popular Linux apps are included in the software repositories of most Linux distributions.
+Many popular Linux apps are included in the software repositories of most Linux distributions.
 The Linux container on Chrome OS runs Debian 9.
 Therefore, anything on the Debian repositories can be easily installed as long as you know the exact package name.
 For instance, say you want to install GIMP, the Adobe Photoshop alternative that’s completely free.
-You can simply run the following command in the Terminal to do that.
+You can run the following command in the Terminal to do that.

 sudo apt-get install gimp